I want to preface this article by saying, sugar is not the problem. It’s your problem with it that’s the problem. But I will get to this later.

 When you’re feeling stressed, the body releases a chemical called Cortisol.
 Simply put, high cortisol levels can increase your appetite.
 Your body will crave more fatty and sugary foods.
 Don’t let anyone fool you to thinking that just because exercise boosts metabolism you can easily shake off such nasty stuff with workout…not gonna happen!

 I took a step back and accepted that I can’t control everything going on in the world.
 Why am putting myself through so much stress for something I have no control over?
 Stressing out over things you can’t control is only hurting yourself.

 I had to take a step back and accept some things can’t be changed.
 I changed the things I could control and it’s been great for not only my physical health, but my mental health as well.

 It’s okay.
 Relax.
 Breathe…

 Go for a walk if you’re feeling overwhelmed.
-Honestly, even just a 20 minute walk can change your entire mood.
+Honestly, even just a 20 minute walk or jog on a treadmill can change your entire mood and still pull off one heck of a cardio workout while at it.
 Get your body moving.

 How my life has improved after I stopped eating sugar

 The first thing I noticed when I cut back on my sugar intake was my energy levels.